-BA Coordinator, Lorree Bogden at bogdenl@douglascollege.ca.
+BA Coordinator, Dr. Patrick Lalonde (lalondep@douglascollege.ca)

 6. BACHELOR OF ARTS IN APPLIED CRIMINOLOGY - HONOURS

 The Bachelor of Arts in Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs.